asmuth/clip/doc/getting-started.md

 clip installed on your machine yet, please take a look at the [Installation](/documentation/installation) page first.

-In essence, clip is a data plotting program; it reads an input text file containing a list of drawing instructions outputs an image, either in a vector graphics format such as SVG, or as a bitmap.
+In essence, clip is an automated drawing program; it reads an input text file containing a list of drawing instructions and then outputs a result image.

-A clip input file consists of a list of drawing commands.
-Most drawing commands produce high-level graphical elements such as charts, lines or text boxes.
-Each command has a number of arguments that control its contents and appearance.

-However, instead of loosing too many words, here is a minimal example file that you can save to your machine and run to get you started:

 ### Step 1: First lines

-The text box below contains a simple clip script.
+Being a highly visual tool, clip is best explained by example, so here is a minimal example file to get you started.
 Paste the contents to a file called `example_chart.clp`:

-    (figure/plot
-        lines (
+    (class plot)

+    (lines
         data-x (100 200 300 400 500 600 700 800 900)
         data-y (1.2   1.8   1.3   1.6   1.5   1.3   1.8   1.9   2.0)
         limit-y (0 3)
         limit-x (0 1000)
         marker-shape (pentagon)
         marker-size 8pt))

-In the script, we call a single command named `figure/plot` with a number of keyword arguments.
-The exact meaning of each of the arguments doesn't matter for now; the specifics are documented on the [reference page of the command](/plot/lines) and you can probably guess what most of them do anyway.

-Coming from other languages, it's probably a bit surprising to see a forward slash as part of the command name, but this is allowed in clip.
-Since, at this point, all commands in clip live in the same global namespace, the forward slash is used to group them into modules.
-In other words, the `figure/plot` is the `plot` command from the `figure` module.

-But back to our example.
-In the `lines` argument, we're instructing clip to read the input data table, transforms it for display and then plot the data as a line.
-To see what that looks like, save the content from above to a file called `example_chart.clp` and run it through clip using the following invocation:
+You can then run the script through clip using the following command:

     $ clip --in example_chart.clp --out example_chart.svg

-After running the example, you should have an output file similar to the one below:
+After running the example, open the output file `example_chart.svg`.
+It should look similar to the one below:

 <figure>
   <img class="small" alt="Example Chart" src="/figures/quickstart1.svg" />
 </figure>

+Let's analyze the clip script we just ran.
+The first line of a clip script normally contains a `(class ...)` declaration.
+The `class` controls which module is used to interpret the subsequent expressions.
+In this example, we are using the `plot` module.
+Once the plotting module is loaded, the remainder of the script contains a list of plotting commands.

+In the next line, we call a command named `lines` with a number of keyword arguments.
+The exact meaning of each of the arguments doesn't matter for now; the specifics are documented on the [reference page of the command](/plot/lines) and you can probably guess what most of them do anyway.

 ### Step 2: Adding axes

 To make this into a proper plot, we have to add some axes.
-For that, we extend the script to add another argument `axes` to the `figure/plot` command.
-Add this to the `example_chart.clp` file above the `lines` argument:
+For that, we extend the script with a call to the `axes` command.
+Add this to the beginning of the file:

-    axes (
+    (axes
         limit-y (0 3)
         limit-x (0 1000)
         label-format-x (scientific)
         label-placement-x (linear-interval 100 100 900))

-After re-running clip on the updated script, the output should now look much more like the kind of chart we all know and love:
+After re-running clip on the updated script, the output should now look much more like the kind of chart we know and love:

 <figure>
   <img class="small" alt="Example Chart" src="/figures/quickstart2.svg" />
 </figure>

-When adding the `axes` command to the script, make sure to add it _before_ the existing, `lines` command; the order of statements in clip is significant.
-The main reason for this is that drawing in clip is performed using the "painters algorithm", i.e. later commands draw over the output of earlier commands, so changing the order of commands will generally give a different result.
+When adding the `axes` command to the script, make sure to add it _before_ the existing, `lines` command.
+The order of statements in clip is significant.
+Commands generally draw over the output of earlier commands, so changing the order of commands will generally give a different result.

 ### Step 3: Adding the legend

-To close things out on this example, we're going to add an explanatory legend to our chart.
-To do so, we will use the `legend` argument.
-Simply add the snippet from below to the `figure/plot` command:
+To close things out on this example, we're going to add an explanatory legend to our chart using the `legend` command.
+Simply add the snippet from below to the

-    legend (
+file:

+    (legend
         position (bottom left)
         item (label "Example Data" marker-shape (pentagon)))

 Also, let's get rid of the duplicate `limit-x` and `limit-y` arguments.
 This leaves us with this final script:

-    (figure/plot
+    (class plot)

-        limit-y (0 3)
+    (limit-y (0 3))
-        limit-x (0 1000)
+    (limit-x (0 1000))

-        axes (
+    (axes
         label-format-x (scientific)
         label-placement-x (linear-interval 100 100 900))

-        lines (
+    (lines
         data-x (100 200 300 400 500 600 700 800 900)
         data-y (1.2   1.8   1.3   1.6   1.5   1.3   1.8   1.9   2.0)
         marker-shape (pentagon)
-            marker-size 8pt)
+        marker-size 8pt))

-        legend (
+    (legend
         position (bottom left)
-            item (label "Example Data" marker-shape (pentagon))))
+        item (label "Example Data" marker-shape (pentagon)))

 Running the above file through clip again should now yield the following final result: